-the Davis county officials.
-He inwidth of eisted that the The highway should be such as custom and the needs of the public traffic required.
-It was the oustom in Davis county to thave roads four rods wide, and in taking only three rods he urged that the county court had not exercised its full right in the premises.
-He insisted that that amount had been secured to the public by proscription, and that the contention that the road to be c'aimed at that particular place was only one rod wide was abourd.
+the Davis county officiale.
+He insisted that the width of the highway should be such as custom and the needs of the public traffic required.
+It was the custom in Davis county to thave roads four rods wide, and in taking only three rods he urged that the county court had not exercised itsfull right in the premises.
+He insisted that that amount had been secured to the public by proscription, and that the contention that the road to be claimed at that particular place was only one rod wide was absurd.
 The question, to the plaintiff, was a matter of small moment, being merely the question of the amount of land involved.
-To Davis county, however, the settlement of this litigation on the tines he proposed was of great mo-me, t.
-If the court should hold that me. t. the public highway should be only the amount actually covered by wagon tracks, then the question would be a very serious one for Davis.
-Instead of baving a four-rod highway on every road used by the public, then in many places there would be only one rod, and the county would have to condemn and buy, for road purposes, a vast amount of land which now was public property by proscription.
+To Davis county, bowever, the settlement of this litigation on the lines he priposed was of great mo-ment.
+If the court should hold that the public highway should be only the amount actually covered by wagou tracks, then the question would be a very serious one for Davis.
+Instead of having a four-rod highway on every road used by the public, then in many places there would be only one rod, and the county would have to condemn and buy, for road purposes, a vast amount of laud which now was public property by proscription.
 He wanted the court to decree that four rcds was a reasonable minimum limit for roadways.
-This ruling he deemed necessary to good public policy, and for the flxing of a rule in this regard for the guidance of the public throughout the Territory.
+Tuis ruling he deemed necessary to good public policy, and for the fixing of a rule in this regard for the guidance of the public throughout the Territory.